interstar/MTC-CLJ/README.md

 `////` throws the item 500 back in the queue.

 As mentioned previously, I have around 1300 items in my MTC.
 I haven't felt the need for a command to throw items 5000 back.
-But if you find yourself in the position of needing it, then make a request :-) It's literally two extra lines of code to add it.
+But if you find yourself in the position of needing it, then make a request :-) It's literally three extra lines of code to add it.